eafuna/pe-infra-tf/README.md

 ## charts/
 Contains the deployment of the application to the k8s
+> [!NOTE]
+> Incomplete!
+Deployed but for some reason I could not access its external IP.
+K8s pods are running with no issues as well as k8s service, sorting this out later.

 ## application/
 Contains the server application including the Dockerfile
+> [!NOTE]
+> Incomplete!
+Currently just deployed boiler plate for RESTful API and have not modified yet.
+As per `liveliness` and `rediness` probe, I only configured `\`.
+I figured this can be done later since it is a `stateless` application anyway

 ## aks/
 Contains IaC for terraform on AKS